 Cherry blossoms (aka sakura) in Japan- is it on your bucket list?

-Best Cherry Blossom Spots of the Kansai region
+Best Cherry Blossom Spots in Kyoto & the Kansai region

 This was my first time experiencing cherry blossom season in Japan.
 Sakura season typically occurs between the months of March and April.
 I’ve already visited Tokyo.
 Now wanted to explore the Kansai region for its picturesque and diverse beauty.
 When I arrived, the sakura in each city was just starting to go into full blossom, which meant I had about a week, to chase them down.

 Visiting the best cherry blossom spots may be important to foreign travelers like myself.
 But for the Japanese the focus is different.
 During cherry blossom season in Japan, the Japanese celebrate hanami (otherwise known as cherry blossom viewing, while picnicking under the cherry trees ).
 Due to the fact cherry blossoms last for a short time after they bloom- a week if you’re lucky- sakura season is a time where Japanese are reminded of the precious beauty and fragility of life and how it should not be squandered.
 Thus, Japanese celebrate with hanami gatherings of family and friends to picnic, drink and eat while celebrating the fragrance and beauty of this short season.

 Seasonal Foods & Celebrations during Cherry Blossom season